 Formation Of A Gallbladder Stone

-First of all, bile is composed of three components: cholesterol, bile salts, and bilirubin.
-The functioning of the gallbladder is described above (definition of gallbladder and its functions), and if the gallbladder is not functioning properly, the components of the bile become unstable, which causes the formation of solid crystals, also known as gallstones.
-Stones form when a speck of calcium becomes coated with either cholesterol or the pigment bilirubin.
-However, more than 80% of stones are composed of cholesterol.
-Stones are different in size, but not only that: they can also be single or multiple.
+We already described the functioning of the gallbladder above (definition of the gallbladder and its functions), and if the gallbladder is not working properly, the components of bile become unstable.
+Unstable bile causes the formation of solid crystals, also known as gallstones — they form when a speck of calcium becomes coated with either cholesterol or the pigment bilirubin.
+However, more than 80% of gallbladder stones are composed of cholesterol.
+Gallstones are different in size, and they can also be single or multiple.

-Interestingly, about half of people with gallbladder stones do don't even know that they have them, and they can float freely in the gallbladder.
+Interestingly, about half of all people with gallbladder stones don't even know that they have them, and they can float freely in the gallbladder.
 Of course, these are painless stones, but they are painless only until they grow large enough to pass through and lodge in either the cystic duct or in the common bile duct.

 Symptoms Of Gallbladder Disease

-First of all, a large number of patients with gallstones do not even have symptoms, so they do not even know they have stones.
-Their stones are found 'incidentally' during medical tests.
+First of all, a significant number of patients with gallstones do not even show symptoms, so they do not even know they have gallstones.
+Usually, these stones are found 'incidentally' during medical tests.

 Who Is Most Likely To Develop Gallbladder Stones?

 Unfortunately, medical experts cannot predict who'll develop gallbladder stones.
 However, statistics indicate that women are twice as likely to have gallbladder problems compared to men, and the main reason is the hormone estrogen, which is known to increase the rate of lipid synthesis.